easymock/objenesis/Benchmarks.md

 Cached (Java 5)  |238.946    |nsec/op
 No cache (Java 5)|5253937.944|nsec/op

 Then, the standard strategy used by Objenesis deduces the best instantiator for your platform.
-Another possibility is to decide that you known the platform you are on and you prefer to use the single instantiator that will create always the same type of instantiator using reflection.
+Another possibility is to decide that you know the platform you are on, and you prefer to use the single instantiator that will always create the same type of instantiator using reflection.
 Finally, if you want to avoid using reflection, you can use a custom strategy returning always one instantiator using "new".

 As you will see, it doesn't really matter which one you use, the performance is similar.